Possible swallowing problems during and after radiotherapy to the head and neck

 Radiation destroys fast multiplying cells like tumour cells.
 However, you also have fast multiplying cells in your mouth and throat which means that they can also be damaged.
 Swallowing problems can occur because the damaged cells cannot be replaced quickly enough, leading to a sore, dry mouth and throat.

 Each person is different.
-The nature and severity of swallowing problems will be determined by which part of the head or neck is being treated.
+The nature and severity of swallowing problems will be determined by which part of the head and/or neck is being treated.
 In addition, symptoms may be worse if you are also having chemotherapy.

 When do swallowing problems occur?